tyrjo/r-timesheet-extended/manager-view/README.md

 # Manager View

 Allows user `managers` and admins to view and approve timesheets created by the `User View` app.
+A summary of all user's timesheet totals can be exported, or (by selecting an individual summary) one or more detailed timesheets for each user can be exported.

+## Limitations
+* Manager edit of user timesheets is NOT SUPPORTED.
+Some of this functionality is in place but it was not required for current customer and likely will not work.
+* If the app is configured with a non-Sunday week start, timsheet export CSV data may contain rows that have zero hours for every day.
+This is normal and reflects how the app has to work around the Sunday week start used by the Agile Central data model.
+It occurs when a user removes a work item from their timesheet.

 ## Available Settings
 * Show All - show all user timesheets to admins, regardless of the user manager